Nearly-Linear Time Algorithms for Preconditioning and Solving Symmetric, Diagonally Dominant Linear Systems: Graphic Inequalities, Resistance, and Low-Stretch Spanning Trees

 We define the \textit{resistance} of an edge to be the reciprocal of its weight.
 Similarly, we define the resistance of a simple path to be the sum of the resistances of its edges.
 For example, the resistance of the path $w_{1}\edg{1,2}, w_{2}\edg{2,3}, w_{3}\edg{3,4}$ is $(1/w_{1} + 1/w_{2} + 1/w_{3})$.
 Of course, the resistance of a trivial path with one vertex and no edges is zero.
 If one multiplies all the weights of the edges in a path by $\alpha$, its resistance decreases by a factor of $\alpha$.

 The next lemma says that a path of resistance $r$ supports an edge of resistance $r$.
 This lemma may be derived from the Rank-One Support Lemma of~\cite{SupportTheory}, and appears in simpler form as the Congestion-Dilation Lemma of~\cite{SupportGraph} and Lemma 4.6 of~\cite{Gremban}.
+We present a particularly simple proof.

 \begin{lemma}[Path Inequality] Let $e = w \edg{u,v}$ and let $P$ be a path from $u$ to $v$.
 Then,

 \end{lemma} \begin{proof} After dividing both sides by $w$, it suffices to consider the case $w = 1$.
 Without loss of generality, we may assume that $e = \edg{1,k+1}$ and that $P$ consists of the edges $w_{i}\edg{i,i+1}$ for $1 \leq i \leq k$.
 In this notation, the lemma is equivalent to